 TIP: Melaka may sound near to Singapore.
 However, logistically, it may take more than 6 hours to reach after factoring custom clearing, road stops and possible slow traffic within Melaka Town.

-Checking into A Beautiful Sea-Facing Airbnb in Melaka (Silverscape Residences)
+Checking into Sea-Fronting Airbnb in Melaka (Silverscape Residences)

 Checking into our Airbnb Unit at Silverscape Residences was hassle-free.
 I was super pleased to be staying as neighbors to DoubleTree by Hilton.
 As you see, there are two towers there – one is DoubleTree and the other Silverscape Residences.
 Both are connected by a 12-story tall shopping mall – The Elements Mall.